 Many times on repros the coloring is off.
-It can either be too light of a pink, too orange of a pink or too deep of a green.
-Some colors were never made in certain patterns so that is the biggest give a way!
+It can either be too light of pink, too orange of a pink or too deep of a green.
+Some colors were never made in certain patterns, so that is the biggest giveaway!
 You will also find there are exceptions to every rule so be careful.
 Sick glass, glass that did not process correctly or glass that has been “reheated” can have an orange shade to it.
-The color of glass is derived from how hot the furnaces would get.
-In those days they did not have a perfect measurement for temperature and because of the nature of this glass didn’t really care either.
+The color of the glass is derived from how hot the furnaces would get.
+In those days they did not have a perfect measurement for temperature and because of the nature of this glass didn’t care either.
 The shades may not match because of this reason alone.

 Next one of the common threads in the reproduction of this pattern is the flowering portion of this pattern.
-On some of the repro’s the flowers look as if your 7 year old drew them!
+On some of the repro’s the flowers look as if you’re seven years old drew them!
 I always thought how am I going to tell this but when you see it for the first time you go “Oh that’s what they mean!”
-If you have any piece of Cherry Blossom with this type of flower it is a repo.
+If you have any piece of Cherry Blossom with this type of flower, it is a repo.
 Take a look at the flowers on this butter dish.

-In this case you can really stop at the flower identification, but let’s look at a few other hints.
-In the butter dish lid approximately ¼ inch from the edge starts pattern impression.
+In this case, you can stop at the flower identification, but let’s look at a few other hints.
+In the butter dish lid, an approximately ¼ inch from the edge starts pattern impression.
 This impression can also be found on the footed tumblers.
-When you look at the lines going around the dish it creates the impression of 3 lines.
+When you look at the lines going around the dish, it creates the impression of 3 lines.
 This feature is something that was missed on many of the reproduction butter dishes.
 You will only find one line going around.
-Be careful though with this as sometimes the real butter dishes were not filled into the molde properly, or pressed hard enough and the three lines do not go solidly around the lid.
+Be careful though with this as sometimes the real butter dishes were not filled into the mold properly or pressed hard enough and the three lines do not go solidly around the lid.
 Don’t discount it as real for that reason.

 The oily feel we mentioned previously carries through to the bottom as well as the “childish” flowers.
 Here however to find those flowers you need to look on the rim that goes around the side of the butter dish, where you would hold it.
 There is only a small section of flower but is easily spotted.

 The final test for authenticity would be the pattern on the inside of the butter dish.
 This comes in two forms.
-First the pattern of leaves, branches and cherries again has an authentic look to it on the actual butter dish where on the repo the leaves look hand drawn, the cherries are more like round circles on a repo.
+First, the pattern of leaves, branches, and cherries again has an authentic look to it on the actual butter dish where on the repo the leaves look hand-drawn, the cherries are more like circles on a repo.
 The biggest give-a-way though is on

 Take your new found knowledge and test it out.
-However, until you’re sure you have perfected it don’t tell people their dish is a repo until you do.
-Some will take you at your word and some will never believe you no matter what you say to convince them.
+However, until you’re sure you have perfected, it doesn’t tell people their dish is a repo until you do.
+Some will take you at your word, and some will never believe you no matter what you say to convince them.
 I refer back to the famous quote “this came from an estate that the woman was in her 90’s, it must be real!”
 Now you know the truth!